You will pay in-state/in province tuition/fees directly to your host campus.

 THE UNIVERSITY.
 Texas State opened its doors in 1903 and is currently the fifth largest university in Texas with 118 majors in eight colleges.
 With prominent faculty, the 429-acre 'hill country' campus offers an ideal environment for a rewarding education

-Campus Location - Texas State University is an urban city situated between Austin and San Antonio.
+Campus Location - Texas State University is located in the fastest growing city in the United States, according to the U.S. Census.
+San Marcos is a college-friendly city situated between Austin and San Antonio.
 Commuters can conveniently travel between all three cities within an hour and a half.
+Expect about a 30-minute commute from Austin to Texas State, and 45 minutes from San Antonio.
+The Travel Channel's #1 featured waterpark is just 15 miles away, and on-campus tubing and swimming occurs year-round.

-Helpful Information - Please note the competitive classes listed and plan alternate choices accordingly.
-If you have below freshman credit hours (30) at the time of placement, you WILL be required to live on campus.
-All students are required to have health insurance while on exchange and proof of a meningitis vaccination is required.
-Texas State University has a student-friendly atmosphere with picturesque scenery, rolling hills, and an on-campus river!
+Helpful Information - Please note the competitive subjects listed and plan alternate course choices accordingly.
+NSE students are encouraged to live off campus, within walking distance or on the bus route (exceptions are freshmen.)
+However, on-campus housing options are available.
+All students are required to have health insurance while on exchange and proof of a meningitis vaccination may be required.
+Texas State University is student-friendly with picturesque scenery, rolling hills, and an on-campus river.

 Undergraduate Majors Open to NSE Students